NikhilanshSisodia/NikhilanshSisodia/README.md

 - 👀 I’m interested in learning new tech
 - 🤝 I’m looking to make new friends
 - 📫 To reach me you can DM me on instagram
-- 😄 Pronouns: Nikhil, Hawk
+- 😄 Nickname: Nikhil, Hawk
 - ⚡ Fun fact: I am a begginer